asunxx/rpi-sense-hat-clock/README.md

 a clock display on a 8x8 color dot matrix with time that is readable at a glance (one photo frame) without scrolling or flashing text.
-Digital clock digits tend to require 3x5 dot matrix fonts to be readable and few would fit on a 8x8 display.
+Digital clock digits tend to require 3x5 dot matrix fonts to be readable and too few would fit on a 8x8 display.
 Thus, display size is a major constraint and presents challenges to each of the clock designs.